New!

 81. Should Christians Use ‘Clean Fiction’ to Fight a Dirty World?

-“Clean fiction” may leave out nasty elements about sex and self-worship, but poses other risks for Christians.
+Safe and family-friendly stories may leave out nasty elements about sex and self-worship, but they do pose other risks for Christians

 You musn’t go outside.
 If the plague doesn’t get you, the toxic culture will.
 Let’s be serious: worldview sewage pours out from your TV screen, and new generations of parents (not just grumpy Christians!) are waking up to nasty notions about sex and self-worship in the kids’ stories.
 That’s dirty stuff infesting our world.
 Do we need “clean reads” to keep out the filthy fiction?